cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 2. P uses m' to compute s' = (m')^d (mod N), and sends s' to the V.
 3. V removes the blinding factor r to obtain the original signature as s = (s')^(r^-1) (mod N).

 By the properties of RSA, s is clearly a valid signature for m.
-OPRF protocols differ from blind signatures in the same way that traditional digital signatures differ from PRFs.
+OPRF protocols are the symmetric equivalent to blind signatures in the same way that PRFs are the symmetric equivalent traditional digital signatures.
 This is discussed more in the following section.

-ALEX: I'm not sure I understand the comment above?
-How are PRFs and digital signatures similar at all?

 # Security Properties {#properties}